-There have been extensive efforts attempting to develop various strategies for renewable generators with low or zero inertia characteristics to have better compliance with the grid code.
-Industry has also been collaborating with academia to undertake several trials that will inform inertia capabilities of the key innovative technologies, such as grid-forming inverters with voltage control capability and battery energy storage systems (BESS).
+Existing work has mainly attempted to develop various strategies for renewable generators with low or zero inertia characteristics to have better compliance with the grid code.
+Industry has also been collaborating with academia to undertake several trials that will inform inertia capabilities of the key innovative technologies, such as grid-forming battery energy storage systems (BESS).
 However, there is the conceptual gap in the understanding of inertia response for renewables highly penetrated networks and a lack of research on how to effectively manage the inertia from the perspective of interconnected power systems.